One decision.

 The urge to run every test in parallel was the pattern causing the problem.
 One bet, properly set up.

 A message reset would take longer but solve more.
-Conversion fix first — message work as phase two.
+Execute the conversion fix first, the message uplift will be phase two.

 What Was Delivered